December 28, 2018

 Verbal Test Orders

 Medicare regulations require that all orders for laboratory tests be in writing.
-If a provider or his/her authorized representative orders a test by telephone or wishes to add a test to an existing order, a written order is required to support the verbal order.
-In these cases, Aspenti will send a confirmation of the verbal order request to the ordering physician, requesting it to be signed and sent back to the laboratory for its records.
-Testing will not be performed until a written confirmation or a properly completed Aspenti requisition form is returned to the laboratory.
+If a provider or his/her authorized representative orders a test by telephone or wishes to add testing to an existing order, a written order is required to support the verbal order.
+In these cases, Aspenti will send a written confirmation of the verbal order request to the ordering provider for return.
+Testing will not be performed until a written confirmation or a properly completed Aspenti Requisition form is received.

 Advance Beneficiary Notice

-If a ‘non-covered’ diagnosis is used, the patient must be notified prior to specimen collection and given the opportunity to sign the Advance Beneficiary Notice (ABN).
+If a ‘non-covered’ diagnosis is used for a Medicare patient, the patient must be notified prior to specimen collection and given the opportunity to sign the Advance Beneficiary Notice (ABN).
 The ABN must be completed for any Medicare patient where claim denial is suspected based on medical necessity or frequency limitations.
-The signed, original ABN must be attached to the original lab order prior to submission.
+The signed, original ABN must be attached to the original lab order prior to submission for testing.
 Per Medicare rules, requesting the ABN on all Medicare beneficiaries is considered an unacceptable practice.

 The Medicare Program publishes National Coverage Determination (NCDs) and local Medicare contractors publish Local Coverage Determinations (LCDs) for certain tests.
 These policies identify the conditions for which the included tests are or are not covered or reimbursed by Medicare with reference to specific diagnostic information.
 LCDs that apply to qualitative drug screens (presumptive tests), and confirmatory or quantitative drug tests (definitive testing) can be found through the Medicare website at https://www.cms.gov/medicare/coverage/determinationprocess/LCDs.html.

-Aspenti will also make these LCDs available to any interested provider upon request.
+Aspenti will also provide these LCDs available to providers upon request.

 The LCD issued by National Government Services, Inc. (NGS) entitled “Urine Drug Testing (L36037) provides guidance regarding appropriate indications and expected frequency for Urine Drug Testing (UDT).
-This policy is applicable to laboratories located in NGS’s jurisdiction, which encompasses Vermont, and we believe (and have already seen) many of the same requirements will be adopted by the individual CMS contractors nationwide, and are thus preparing to ensure both our and your compliance with these standards.
+This policy is applicable to laboratories located in NGS’s jurisdiction, which encompasses Vermont, and the same or similar requirements have been or may be adopted by the individual CMS contractors nationwide.
+Aspenti is working to ensure compliance with these standards by itself and providers who order testing from Aspenti.
 Aspenti adopted a Compliance Program that reflects the OIG Clinical Laboratory Compliance Program.

 CMS National Coverage Policy